Canada: Peter Irniq is sworn in as commissioner of Nunavut.

 Latvia: Prime Minister Andris Skele resigns.
 On April 25 President Vaira Vike-Freiberga nominates Riga mayor Andris Berzins for the post.

 South Korea: In parliamentary elections, the Grand National Party wins 133 of 273 seats, the Millennium National Party 115, the United Liberal Democrats 17, and other parties and independents 8.
 Turnout is 57%.

-Cyprus: In presidential elections in the Turkish Republic of Northern Cyprus, incumbent Rauf Denktas wins 43.7% of the vote and Prime Minister Dervis Eroglu 30.1%, Mustafa Akinci 11.7%, and Mehmet Ali Talat 10%.
+Cyprus: In presidential elections in the Turkish Republic of Northern Cyprus, incumbent Rauf Denktas wins 43.7% of the vote, Prime Minister Dervis Eroglu 30.1%, Mustafa Akinci 11.7%, and Mehmet Ali Talat 10%.
 Turnout is 81.2%.
 A runoff, scheduled for April 22, is cancelled when Eroglu withdraws on April 19, and Denktas is declared the winner.